yanzhangg/virtual-pet/README.md

 - As a user, when I select the quit option from the application menu, I want to be reminded to save my pets to file or have the option to not do so
 - As a user, when I start the application, I want to be given the option to load my pets from file

+## Phase 4: Task 2

+I have chosen to implement a type hierarchy for task 2.
+The PetAnimal class is an abstract class that are extended by the Dog and Cat subclasses. feed(), play(), and sleep() are abstract functions that are implemented in the subclasses according to the type of animal.